 The key to making progress on switching the country lies in finding areas in which we can build consensus that metric is the standard and must be expected.
 For example:

-- We should not start with trying to get everyone to agree to change their weather apps to use Celsius (that would be a longer-term goal), but maybe we can build some consensus that we can stop using "inches of mercury" for air pressue, and standardize on millibars or hPa (hectopascals).
+- We should not start with trying to ask for the local weather reports to use Celsius (that would be a longer-term goal), but maybe we can build some consensus that we can stop using "inches of mercury" for air pressure, and standardize on millibars or hPa (hectopascals).

 - Surely people can agree that millimeters are a natural choice for talking about small distance measurements, and we can talk less about strange inch fractions.
 Perhaps we can build on that to introduce more metric-sized fasteners (bolts, nuts, screws, wrenches), since metric already has inroads there.